utsavtyagi/GitandGithub/README.md

 This shows untracked, modified, or staged files.

 ### 3. Add Files to Staging Area
+Staging is the process of preparing specific changes in your files to be included in the next commit.
+Changes are added to the staging area, a temporary space where Git collects changes before committing.
 Add a specific file to the staging area:
 ```bash
 git add file_name